Sanskar-Agarwal/Diabetes-Home-App/README.md

   <h1>Diabetes@Home Web Application</h1>

   <p>
-   We are Team H1.
-Our team comprises of Kian, Sanskar, Anh, Sean and Nic.
-Together we are creating web-based software for Diabetes@Home, a startup who plan to sell      digital health solutions.
+  I have created a web-based software for Diabetes@Home, a startup who plan to sell digital health solutions.

-   The first product we are designing is a web app which helps people to manage their diabetes in the conveniences of their own home.
+   This app helps people to manage their diabetes in the conveniences of their own home.
+It has patient side functionalities to update stats as well as doctor functionalities to manage patients.
+There is an interactive chat functionalitiy as well to help communication and diabetes management from home.

    Stay tuned for all future updates on this product.
   </p>